-Section III.
-Fac ulty Comments:

-Section IV.
-Stu dent Comments:

-I understand the steps for my per retention police nmitment to Professional Development Plan he information recorded in this document and agree to comply with any next rofessional development as noted herein.
-I also understand the program's ry and am clear that there are certain behaviors that, if violated, will supersede t and may result in immediate removal from the program (e.g., ethics
+I understand the information recorded in this document and agree to comply with any next steps for my professional development as noted herein.
+I also understand the program's retention policy and am clear that there are certain behaviors that, if violated, will supersede this agreement and may result in immediate removal from the program (e.g., ethics violations).

 Date Student Signature

 Date Faculty Advisor

 Date Program Coordinator